Skip to main content

 Abstract

 You can configure global settings in OpenVPN Connect by creating and deploying a .ocfg configuration file.
-This file allows administrators to control application behavior, set security preferences, restrict user actions, and preconfigure options like the app language, connection settings, or update behavior.
+This file allows administrators to control application behavior, set security preferences, connection settings, or update behavior.

-This tutorial outlines creating and using a .ocfg file with OpenVPN Connect for Windows or macOS, including where to place it and what values you can set.
+This tutorial outlines creating and using a .ocfg file with OpenVPN Connect for Windows or macOS, including what values you can set.
 We also include examples and reference links for advanced use cases, like managing the app from the command line or combining the .ocfg file with deployment tools.

 Global Configuration File Support